Battle of Lake George: Move to Lake George

-At 9:00 a.m. on 8 September, Johnson sent Colonel Ephraim Williams south to reinforce Fort Edward with 250 Mohawk allies and 1,000 troops from Williams' Massachusetts Regiment and Colonel Nathan Whiting's Connecticut Regiment.
+Concurrently, Johnson was aware of the French presence at the Fort, and hold an emergency council.
+At the council, an unidentified Mohawk said of the French "If they are to fight they are too few; if they are to be killed they are too many."
+In response, he suggested the British divide into three columns, picking up three sticks: "Put these together and you can't break them; take them up one by one and you may easily break them."
+At 9:00 a.m. on 8 September, Johnson sent Colonel Ephraim Williams south to reinforce Fort Edward with 200 Mohawks under Hendrick Theyanoguin and 1,000 troops from Williams' Massachusetts Regiment and Colonel Nathan Whiting's Connecticut Regiment.
+At 10 am, his scouts informed him that about 1,000 men were advancing towards them.
 Dieskau, warned by a deserter of Williams' approach, blocked the portage road with his French grenadiers and sent his Canadians and Indians to ambush the British from both sides of the road.
+Dieskau positioned his ambush south of the road, his native soldiers on the left flank, with the Canadians behind them.
+The French waited in front.
 They lay in wait in a ravine three miles south of the present-day village of Lake George.